 Prepare a skit or song for the ribbon-cutting ceremony; create and update a build countdown banner; provide quotes for the media.

-Be part of the safety patrol for Build Day(s); pass out water to keep everyone hydrated.
+Be a part of the safety patrol for Build Day(s); pass out water to keep everyone hydrated.

 Distribute flyers around the neighborhood; help set up and run a registration table at the build.